DelineaXPM/delinea-platform/Scripts/SecretServer/DataBricks/Discovery/readme.md

 - Discovery of Local Accounts

-- Remote Password Changing of Local aUsers
+- Remote Password Changing of Local Users

 - Heartbeats of Local Accounts to verify that user credentials are still valid